Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I would like to be able to leave an email message directly from the website via a form and as a website owner or creator, I would like to create form for the visitor so that they can contact us easy.

 ### Branch